PROCTER & GAMBLE

 HOW MIGHT WE expand future use and ensure a delightful experience of a staple P&G grooming product?

 Our team of four Northwestern EDI students partnered with P&G to design future iterations of a staple P&G grooming product.
-We collected deep insights through user research and tested several prototypes through user testing.
+We collected deep insights through user research and user tested several prototypes.
 We also consulted market research and explored state of the art technology.

 PLEASE NOTE: The critical details of the product and scope of our project aims cannot be disclosed due to an NDA agreement.

 Storytelling script for pitch

 User research frameworks

 Final project presentation